KurtLabUW/Re-DiffiNet/README.md

 ## Usage

-1. prepared the data accroding to the discription in the Data section.
+1. Prepared the data accroding to the discription in the Data section.
-2. run the train_cv.py.
+2. To train the segmentation model, run the train.py.
+3. For model inference, run test.py